-- 1. Satisfactory completion all required courses. - 2.
-The second prequalifying paper completed and signed off on by faculty; and - 3.
+- 1. Both prequalifying papers must have been completed and signed off on by faculty; - 2.
+The student must have received approval from the Graduate Division to take the Oral Qualifying Exam and have a date scheduled with their committee; - 3.
 The student must be in good academic standing (i.e., on normative time, with no incomplete grades, and no grades below B- in a required course).